DOLE allocates P200-M ‘endo’ fund

 The skills training will be provided by the Technical Education and Skills Development Authority (Tesda).

-Benjo Santos Benavidez, Bureau of Labor Relations director, earlier said tcontracting or sub-contracting in itself is not illegal since this is allowed under the provisions of the Labor Code of the Philippines.
+Benjo Santos Benavidez, Bureau of Labor Relations director, earlier said contracting or sub-contracting in itself is not illegal since this is allowed under provisions of the Labor Code of the Philippines.

 “Contracting is legal if the contractor or sub-contractor is registered under Department Order No. 18-A or the rules and regulations governing contracting and sub-contracting, carries a distinct and independent business and has a substantial capital or investment,” Benavidez explained.